 - The Selection Committee will review all applications, and, based on the selection criteria submissions and possible fact checking or other follow-up, will invite six finalists to participate.

-- Finalists must attend the 2016 Maine STEM Summit on November 18, 2016 at Colby College.
+- Finalists must attend the 2018 Maine STEM Summit on November 16, 2018 at Central Maine Community College.

 How do I apply?